Is your Labourer dumb? Or you've been CURSED? Labour Problems Explored

 · Are you OK to do this?

-· Can you explain it back with your own words?
+· Can you explain it back in your own words?

 · Do you need anything else?

-Let your workers explain to you not what you said, but what their head, and build on it.
-Keep adding information, resolving presumptions and aligning expectations until you make sure everyone is in the same page.
-It may be counter intuitive in the beginning, but will definitely save you time since you improve your chances to get everything done as you want in one go.
-Remember: "slow is smooth, smooth is fast" - learn what we're taking about by clicking here.
+Let your workers explain to you not what you said, but what is in their heads, and build on it.
+Keep adding information, resolving presumptions, and aligning expectations until you make sure everyone is on the same page.
+It may be counterintuitive in the beginning but will save you time since you improve your chances to get everything done as you want in one go.
+Remember: "slow is smooth, smooth is fast" - learn what we're talking about by clicking here.

 In the end, you should avoid working with assumptions.
 As the instructor and/or supervisor you experience the "curse of knowledge" every time that something is so familiar to you that sounds obvious.

 However, to a student, that may be not so intuitive.
 The key here is to keep it simple and listen.
 Take your time every time you're instructing someone and break down terms and definitions.
 This way you make it easier for students to understand.